 We mostly play traditional West African rhythms I've learned from many African teachers including some of Mamady Keita's new rhythms, such as Kedju.
-See also lots more West African rhythms that I've notated from Justine Hart's classes, such as Djole, Yankadi+Makru, Moribayassa and Kuku.
+See also lots more West African rhythms that I've notated from Justine Hart's classes, such as Djole, Yankadi+Makru, Moribayassa, Kuku, Sorsonet and Woima.

 Here's a key which explains the symbols used in these notations.
 Note that rhythms should all be viewed with a fixed-width (monospaced) font, not a proportionally-spaced one, so that the different parts all line up horizontally underneath each other; any decent web browser should automatically display them correctly.
 The page layouts have been optimised for the default Print settings in Firefox (i.e., A4 paper in Portrait aspect, with "Shrink To Fit" Scale).
 If on your setup you decide that printing needs some adjustments, you can always use a word processor to fit them to the desired page size.

 - Some of my own recent rhythms: Lunar Beats, Sunrise, Monsta Groove